-The Center for Excellence in Teaching is offering the Fall Accelerated Online Teaching Intensive.
+The Center for Excellence in Teaching is offering the Spring Accelerated Online Teaching Intensive.
 This intensive provides a space for faculty to learn online teaching tools and reflect on how their courses could most effectively be delivered in the online environment.

-This opportunity is open to all USC faculty (instructors of record): not just those who will be teaching this fall, but to any faculty members who would like to be prepared should the need for online teaching continue.
+This opportunity is open to all USC faculty (instructors of record): not just those who will be teaching this semester, but to any faculty members who would like to be prepared should the need for online teaching continue.
 While it is designed to enhance online teaching capabilities, it also provides faculty with principles, strategies, and online tools that can be effectively applied in on-ground courses.

 Instructional designers will be available for individual or group consults throughout and after the intensive.

 Synchronous Zoom sessions are held on Fridays from 1:30 – 3:00 pm Pacific Time.
 Recordings of the Friday Zoom sessions will be available in Blackboard within 48 hours .
 Module activities can be completed asynchronously prior to the Zoom session.
 Faculty can earn a certificate to document completion of the intensive, if they wish.

 The 6 module intensive begins the week of January 19, with the first synchronous session held on Friday, January 29 from 1:30-3:00 pm Pacific Time.
 The last session is Friday, April 23.
 Please note: in order to participate in the intensive, participants must have a valid USC NET ID email address.

 Registration for the Spring 2021 cohort is available now and will end on January 25 at 8:00am Pacific time.

 Week 2: Selecting online assessments that align with your learning objectives